 - Supplement to Minimum Requirements Analysis/Decision Guide: Evaluating Proposals for Ecological Intervention in Wilderness

-This supplement provides support to agency staff in completing an MRA or MRDG for proposals for ecological intervention in wilderness, including projects motivated by the preservation of cultural resources.
-This supplement is needed because ecological intervention in wilderness commonly entails complex legal, scientific, and ethical questions that may be beyond the realm of a typical MRA or MRDG.
+This supplement provides support to agency staff in completing an MRA for proposals for ecological intervention in wilderness, including projects motivated by the preservation of cultural resources.
+This supplement is needed because ecological intervention in wilderness commonly entails complex legal, scientific, and ethical questions that may be beyond the realm of a typical MRA.

-This supplement would be used early in the proposal evaluation process, prior to the MRA or MRDG, to ensure that the proposal contains all the information that would be needed to evaluate it.
-Used in this way, it may also identify issues that need to be clarified or resolved before moving forward with the MRA or MRDG and other required analyses.
+This supplement would be used early in the proposal evaluation process, prior to the MRA, to ensure that the proposal contains all the information that would be needed to evaluate it.
+Used in this way, it may also identify issues that need to be clarified or resolved before moving forward with the MRA and other required analyses.
 Proposals may be in various stages of review and evaluation under different administrative or legal processes, and this supplement may be similarly useful in these situations.

 Examples of Plans and Analyses